Critical thinking skills: 7 steps for the workplace

 How to develop critical thinking skills in 7 steps

 Critical thinking is a skill that you can build by following these seven steps.
-The seven steps to critical thinking help you ensure you’re approaching a problem from the right angle, considering every alternative, and coming to an unbiased conclusion.
+The seven steps to critical thinking help you ensure you're approaching a problem from the right angle, considering all alternatives, and reaching an unbiased conclusion.

 Read: Convergent vs. divergent thinking: Finding the right balance

-There’s a lot that goes into the full critical thinking process, and not every decision needs to be this thought out.
-Sometimes, it’s enough to put aside bias and approach a process logically.
-In other, more complex cases, the best way to identify the ideal outcome is to go through the entire critical thinking process.
+There's a lot that goes into the full critical thinking process, and not every decision needs to be this thought out.
+Sometimes, it's enough to put aside bias and approach a process logically.
+In more complex cases, the best way to identify the ideal outcome is to follow the entire critical thinking process.

 The seven-step critical thinking process is useful for complex decisions in areas you are less familiar with.
 Alternatively, the seven critical thinking steps can help you look at a problem you're familiar with from a different angle, without any bias.